Loteprednol and tobramycin (Ophthalmic)

 - For eye infections:

-- Adults—Use one or two drops in the affected eye every 4 to 6 hours.
-Your doctor may tell you to use the drops more often during the first two days for serious infections.
+- Adults—Instill one or two drops in the affected eye every 4 to 6 hours.
+Your doctor may tell you to use the drops more often (every 1 to 2 hours) during the first 24 to 48 hours.
+Your doctor may adjust your dose as needed.

 - Children—Use and dose must be determined by your doctor.